How Dennis Publishing has grown commerce revenue 60 percent in a year - Digiday

 Most publishers have some sort of commerce play in motion, typically involving affiliate links.
 Dennis Publishing’s commerce strategy is far more ambitious.

-The magazine publisher has been selling new and used cars via its website Buy-a-car for the last 18 months.
+The magazine publisher has been selling new and used cars via its website Buyacar for the last 18 months.
 Now, that’s starting to really pay off.
 In 2016, Dennis made £15 million ($19 million) in commerce revenue — money that simply wasn’t there a year prior.
 This year, commerce revenue is up 60 percent from the same period last year, making it the fastest-growing area of the business.

 Revenue from selling cars accounts for 16 percent of its entire turnover.
 Dennis expects it to top 25 percent of its revenue by the end of 2017.

 “We’re bullish on commerce revenue becoming a much larger split of revenue in future,” said Pete Wootton, managing director of digital for Dennis.
 “Although we’re continuing to grow in display and native, my display business is certainly not 60 percent up.
-The Buy-a-car venture has worked out even better than I’d imagined,” he added.
+The Buyacar venture has worked out even better than I’d imagined,” he added.

 Between 250 and 300 cars are sold via the site a month, the majority of which are used, according to Wootton.
 Dennis has spent time cultivating its partnerships with top-quality dealers, and only cherry-picks the best to work with.